How Much Does It Cost to Spay or Neuter a Cat? (2023 Price Guide)

 If your cat is already fully vaccinated, it won’t be an issue for the surgery.
 However, you can accrue up to $130 in additional charges just for vaccine boosters.

-So, to summarize all of the information—traditional vets cost somewhere between $200 to $500, shelters and rescues cost between $35 and $150, and mobile clinics are generally between $40 to $80 for spay and neuter services.
+So, to wrap up all of the information—traditional vets cost somewhere between $200 to $500, shelters and rescues cost between $35 and $150, and mobile clinics are generally between $40 to $80 for spay and neuter services.

 If you add in any additional costs, you are looking at spending somewhere on the spectrum of $35 to $630.
 Always explore other avenues of care if money is tight and you need the service.
 Professionals at any facility you choose can go over any costs beforehand, so you aren’t slapped with an unpayable bill.